codewithpatelo/linkedin-ai-ads-studio/README.md

-# LinkedIn Ads Image Generation Studio
+# AI-Powered LinkedIn Ads Image Generation Studio

 ![UX](gui.gif)

 An AI-powered image generation platform that creates professional LinkedIn advertisement images with real-time streaming progress, enhanced prompt generation, and professional ad copy enhancement.

 The UX is simple.
-User fills up a form with product name, company URL, targets audience and business values.
-The user have the option to specify the body text and footer text.
-Then, a fully-automated ad generation pipeline do the magic.
+Users fill out a form with product name, company URL, target audience and business values.
+The user has the option to specify the body text and footer text.
+Then, a fully-automated ad generation pipeline does the magic.

 The pipeline is as follows: